zeroclipboard/zeroclipboard/docs/instructions.md

 </html>
 ```

+## Namespacing ZeroClipboard
+ZeroClipboard creates DOM elements with pre-configured attributes.
+For example, a `<div>` element with an ID of `global-zeroclipboard-html-bridge` to encapuslate the flash object.

+If you have a need to change the default values, they can be configured by passing in values for `containerId`, `containerClass`, and/or `flashBridgeName` using the `ZeroClipboard.config` method.
+Configuration of these values is completely optional.

+These values cannot be configured after the ZeroClipboard SWF has been embedded.
+Configuration of these values after you execute `new ZeroClipboard(...)` is ignored.

+Values for `containerId` and `flashBridgeName` are validated against the [HTML4 specification for ID and Name tokens](http://www.w3.org/TR/html4/types.html#type-id).

 ## AMD

 If using [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) with a library such as [RequireJS](http://requirejs.org/), etc., you shouldn't need to do any special configuration for ZeroClipboard to work correctly as an AMD module.